 Social Anthropologists are usually area experts, often spending a lot of time, when relevant, on language, literature and history.
 But they talk among themselves about general problems of how to understand the social world.
 Specialisation can be by topic (for example economics, politics, religion, medicine, migration, or the visual, material, and embodied), but the subject as a whole is not topic-based.
 Social Anthropology asks where the topics come from, what they reveal and what they conceal, and what light, if any, they throw on the deep assumptions that persons in society might share.
 In so far as it does that, it is happy to take as its subject matter whole other disciplines in academia, or whole institutionalised forms of knowledge, such as science, law, nationalism, or pyschoanalysis, just as it does other cultures or societies or forms of common sense.
 As a discipline, it represents a way of making sense of disparate lives, societies, and ideas of the world.

-Originally established as the only centre in the UK specialising in postgraduate teaching and research within the discipline, it continues to supervise large numbers of graduate and research students.
+Originally established as the only centre in the UK specialising in postgraduate teaching and research within the discipline, the School of Anthropology and Museum Ethnography continues to supervise large numbers of graduate and research students.